-The UK Just Became the First Country in the World to Declare a 'Climate Emergency'
+The UK Is the First Country to Declare a 'Climate Emergency'

 It's a symbolic move, but highly significant nevertheless.